ash-01xor/Shoes-Image-Classification/README.md

 # Shoes-Image-Classification

-Classification of Shoes using Transfer Learning.
+Classification of Shoes using Deep Learning via Transfer Learning.

 ### Problem Statement:
 Classifying goods using the correct commodity code is the most important step in import management.
 These codes tell customs officials what is being imported, if the goods are admissible, and what taxes, if any, are due.